HBhakunamatata/HBhakunamatata.github.io/_posts/2020-07-21-Upload-Files-in-Servlet.md

 ---
 layout: post
-title: "UploadFile in Tomcat"
+title: "UploadFile in Servlet"
-description: How to upload a file in Tomcat
+description: How to upload a file in Servlet
 date: 2020-07-21
 categories: Servlet
 ---